Xunius/MeiTingTrunk/README.md

 2. edits in zim is read into MTT (then into the sqlite database, so if you choose to switch off the zim integration, the work is not lost).

+(NOTE: some hack into the zim source is needed)

 ### Free and open source

 * Open to suggestions, bug reports and new ideas.